hoangtranson/nric-validator/README.md

 - get birth date
 - get gender

+## Benefits

+- Small bundle size
+- Work with all frameworks
+- Simple to use

 ## Usage

 It is simple to use the library, just import it directly to the typescript component